sofyankirat/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Format: see example
 You are allowed to use the standard library
 Note that in the following example we are casting an int[][] into an int*.
 This is not something you should do.
-The goal here is to make sure you understand how an array of array is stored in memory.
+The goal here is to make sure you understand how an array of array is stored in memory. script 9: Write a function that sets the value of a pointer to a char.
+Prototype: void set_string(char **s, char *to);